tgvoskuilen/MatlabTools/README.md

     addpath(fullfile(fileparts(userpath),'MATLAB','MatlabTools'));

-You can also clone the repo using Git for Windows, but the above instructions for `startup.m` will be different.
+You can also clone the repo using Git for Windows, but the above instructions for `startup.m` may be different depending on where you save the files.

 Classes
 --------------------------